leroythelegend/rough_idea_project_cars/README.md

 ## Contents
 ### Version 2 UDP Format

-Found some issues with udp packets themself, some are different from the Format 1 behaviour.
+Found some issues with udp packets, some are different from the Format 1 behaviour.
 I'm trying to get help with this at the mo from the Project Cars Forum http://forum.projectcarsgame.com/showthread.php?57939-PS4-Patch-3-0-Discussion-thread&p=1471429&viewfull=1#post1471429 .
 I'm still going through the packets and matching up what I'm seeing, can also see that the tyre temp and tyre wear for the front left, front right and back left but not back right are different.

 * [Tutorial](#T-Tutorial)

 ## <a name="T-Tutorial"></a>Tutorial

 * [Part 1](#T-Part1)  Running Demo Executable
-* [Part 2](#T-Part2)  Roll Your Own Live Feed (Coming Soon)
+* [Part 2](#T-Part2)  Roll Your Own Live Feed (WIP)

 ## <a name="T-Part1"></a>Part 1  Running Demo Executable